baloise/design-system/docs/src/components/essentials/vue.md

 ## Install

-Before installing the Baloise Design System setup in a Vue Project, we recommand to use this starter kit [baloise/vue-starter-kit](https://github.com/baloise/vue-starter-kit) or use the [Vue CLI](https://cli.vuejs.org/guide/installation.html) with Sass and TypeScript.
+Before installing the Baloise Design System setup in a Vue Project, we recommend to use this starter kit [baloise/vue-starter-kit](https://github.com/baloise/vue-starter-kit) or use the [Vue CLI](https://cli.vuejs.org/guide/installation.html) with Sass and TypeScript.

 To install the Baloise Design System run the following command.